tomasmark79/DotNameCppFree/README.md

 ## Project as a Library

-One of the advantages of the chosen design is that the project you are currently working on can later be utilized as a library in another project. 🎯
+One of the **advantages** of the chosen design is that the project you are currently working on can later be utilized as a library in another project. 🎯

+> 💡 Keep in mind that the class constructor of connected projects (libs connected via CPM or CMake) must accept the current standalone path to the assets folder.
+The standalone assets folder will always include all required assets from the connected libraries.

-Simply use the commands provided below.
+### Simply use the commands provided below.

-  ### CMakeLists.txt
+  #### CMakeLists.txt

   ```cmake
   CPMAddPackage(